 Mulberries have two types of leaves.
 Lobed leaves that have a cut out like shape and serrated edge like in the photo above cover the majority of the plant.
 You will also find unlobed leaves that have the serrated edge but a smooth flowing shape without the cut ins.

 Berries will be bumpy like tiny bunches of grapes.
 Similar and often mistaken for blackberries when fully ripe… I am guilty of this the first time I came upon a tiny verity in the north compared to the large ones homesteaders in my the Florida homesteaders group I am in shows off each year.

 Mulberries are great because they ripen in stages throughout the season from late Mid to late June into mid July.
 Mulberries have a continuous harvest through the entire season so you can keep coming back.
 In our own backyard, they make a great snack the kids can bounce out and enjoy every day if they want for a few weeks.
 Whatever excess they pick each day gets tossed in the refrigerator where they can last up to a week for us to gather enough for a batch of Homemade Mulberry Jam.

-The general rule is if you see purple on the ground under the berry bush the season has began.
+The general rule is if you see purple on the ground under the berry bush the season has begun.
 When no berries are left on the bush the season is over.
 Often birds are your biggest competition.
 If you are making jam take some half-ripe fruit but leave the green berries to ripen.
 Unripe mulberries have a laxative effect so be careful when snacking while picking.